 Cannabidiol (CBD) has become one of the most popular products in the entire cannabis industry, showing up in local coffee shops, pharmacies, and legal marijuana dispensaries.
 Despite the explosive popularity of CBD, there is still a lot of confusion about what CBD is and how it affects humans.
 For example, some may wonder: Can you overdose on CBD?

-In short, no. CBD is recognized as having a number of anti-inflammatory, anti-anxiety, and neuroprotective qualities, many of which can have positive effects on a broad range of health conditions.
-However, it's still important to fully grasp not only the positive ways CBD can affect you, but also any of the potential side effects that may accompany it.
+In short, probably not, but there are associated risks.
+CBD is recognized as having a number of anti-inflammatory, anti-anxiety, and neuroprotective qualities, many of which can have positive effects on a broad range of health conditions.
+However, it's still important to fully grasp not only the positive ways CBD can affect you, but also any of the potential side effects that may accompany the cannabinoid.

 However, people participating in CBD-related studies have at times reported several side effects, including extreme sleepiness, decreased appetite, diarrhea, fatigue, convulsions, vomiting, and some abnormal results on liver function tests.

-Researchers were careful to note that other factors likely complicated the effects of CBD, and could have been responsible for adverse effects.
-For example, the reported adverse effects could stem from an interaction between CBD and the patient's existing medications.
+Of course, other factors could complicate the effects of CBD and could be responsible for adverse reactions.
+For example, adverse effects could stem from an interaction between CBD and the patient's existing medications.

-Similarly, there have been some concerns that adverse effects could also be caused by impurities or contaminants in the CBD, which could exist given the largely unregulated status of cannabis products.
+On a similar note, the Harvard Health Blog published a post in 2018 regarding adverse effects caused by impurities or contaminants in the CBD, which could exist given the largely unregulated status of cannabis products.
 Following the passage of the 2018 Farm Bill, hemp-derived CBD products were legalized and placed under the jurisdiction of the United States Food and Drug Administration (FDA).

 Interestingly, CBD has made significant headway into pet products.
-According to a report that circulated in early 2019, pet and animal product sales are expected to reach $125 million by 2022, making it one of the fastest-growing sectors in the CBD market.
+According to a PR Newswire report that circulated in early 2019, pet and animal product sales are expected to reach $125 million by 2022, making the sector one of the fastest-growing in the CBD market.